Skip to content

 I was absolutely delighted with the results of sand blasting and powder coating this old Simmons SDS7 top case.
 The guys even managed to reproduce that original eighties leatherette texture.

 It's been a heavy few months and there were a couple of points during that period when I thought I’d been a bit too ambitious.
-Ed Rose (aka The Simmons Guy), Michael Buchner, Patrice Jacquot and my close friend Guy Wilkinson (of Super Synth Projects) have however, been so incredibly supportive.
-Without their help and encouragement, things would have taken so much longer and perhaps might not even have happened.
+Ed Rose (aka The Simmons Guy), Michael Buchner, Patrice Jacquot and my close friend Guy Wilkinson (of Super Synth Projects) were however, so incredibly supportive.
+Without their help and encouragement, things would have taken so much longer and perhaps, might not even have happened.

 My Test Simmons SDS7 Is Back In One Piece